deephacks/RxCOLMDB/readme.md

 # RxCOLMDB

-Columnar database using LMDB and RxJava.
+Immutable columnar database with realtime stream ingestion using LMDB and RxJava.
+Early results show that single column scans are able to process around 1 billion rows per second.